 What does OTP mean?

 One-time password (OTP) systems provide a mechanism for logging on to a network or service using a unique password that can only be used once, as the name suggests.

 The static password is the most common authentication method and the least secure.
 If "qwerty" is always your password, it's time to change.

 Why is a one-time password safe?

 Typically the user's login name stays the same, and the one-time password changes with each login.

 One-time passwords (aka One-time passcodes) are a form of strong authentication, providing much better protection to eBanking, corporate networks, and other systems containing sensitive data.

 Today most enterprise networks, e-commerce sites, and online communities require only a username and static password for login and access to personal and sensitive data.

 OTP and TOTP vs static password

 Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing worldwide.

-This feature adds an extra level of protection and makes it more challenging to access unauthorized information, networks, or online accounts.
+This feature adds extra protection and makes it more challenging to access unauthorized information, networks, or online accounts.

-Time-based One-Time Password (TOTP) changes after a set period, such as 60 seconds, for example.
+Time-based One-Time Password (TOTP) changes after a set period, such as 60 seconds.

 How are one-time passwords created?

-One-time passwords can be generated in several ways, and each one has trade-offs in terms of security, convenience, cost, and accuracy.
+One-time passwords can be generated in several ways, each with security, convenience, cost, and accuracy trade-offs.

 Simple methods such as transaction number lists and grid cards can provide a set of one-time passwords.

 These methods offer low investment costs but are slow, difficult to maintain, easy to replicate and share, and require the users to keep track of where they are in the list of passwords.

 A more convenient way for users is to use an OTP token, a hardware device capable of generating one-time passwords.

 Some of these devices are PIN-protected, offering an additional level of security.